 Repaired spillway at nation's tallest dam to be deployed

 OROVILLE, Calif.
-(AP) — California officials say the flood-control spillway at the nation's tallest dam will be deployed this week for the first time since it was rebuilt after it crumbled during heavy rains two years ago, forcing nearly 200,000 people to evacuate.
+(AP) — The flood-control spillway at the nation's tallest dam will be deployed this week for the first time since it was rebuilt after it crumbled during heavy rains two years ago, forcing nearly 200,000 people to evacuate, California officials said Sunday.

 Disaster was ultimately averted during the 2017 downpours, but Oroville Dam needed repairs that totaled $1.1 billion.

-The Department of Water Resources says Sunday that the massive spillway has been restored to "full functionality."
+The Department of Water Resources has "restored full functionality to the Oroville main spillway and is operating the reservoir to ensure public safety of those downstream," the agency said in a statement.

-Officials say no more than 20,000 cubic feet (566 cubic meters) per second will be released down the spillway during expected rains on Tuesday.
-DWR says triple that amount could be released later in the week as more water flows into Lake Oroville.
+No more than a relatively gentle 20,000 cubic feet (566 cubic meters) per second will be released down the spillway during expected rains on Tuesday, the statement said.
+Triple that amount could be released later in the week as more water flows into Lake Oroville.

-The lake level has risen to about 50 feet (15 meters) from the top.
+The state has been hinting for weeks that the spillway could be reused soon as an exceptionally wet winter starts to give way to the spring snowmelt season in the Sierra, according to the Sacramento Bee .
+The lake level, deliberately kept low during repairs, has risen to about 50 feet (15 meters) from the top.

+The dam was releasing water at around 50,000 cubic feet (1,416 cubic meters) per second in February 2017 when a giant crater erupted in the main spillway.
+Dam operators dialed back water releases to minimize the damage, causing lake levels to rise so high that water spilled over the adjacent emergency spillway several days later for the first time since the dam opened in 1968.